hit9/bt.cc/README.md

 * **Ticker Loop**   <span id="ticker-loop"></span> <a href="#ref">[↑]</a>

-  There's a simple builtin ticker loop implemented in `bt.h`, to use it:
+  There's a simple builtin ticker loop implemented in `bt.cc`, to use it:

   ```cpp
   root.TickForever(ctx, 100ms);